Return of Diaper: The Resumption of Menstruation After Childbirth

 During this postnatal consultation, the doctor or midwife can also discuss with the mother her emotional state and general well-being.
 This is an important time to address any concerns or issues related to motherhood and to seek advice and support.

-Finally, the doctor or midwife can also check the growth and development of the baby.
-He can assess his weight, height and general condition, and discuss breastfeeding or nutrition with the mother.
+Finally, the doctor or midwife can also check the baby's growth and development.
+He can assess his weight, his taille and her general condition, and discuss breastfeeding or diet with the mother.

 Which hygienic protection to choose during a diaper return?